Tip from Simone Goldsmith

 - Prior to the exam/competition be sure to take some time to yourself to visualise just how you'd like the performance to go – imagine it from the moment you step out on to the stage until the end of your curtain call.

-You've done the work now, you can see it clearly – it’s time to enjoy!!!
+You've done the work, now it’s time to enjoy!!!

 We have the perfect shoe for your next performance or exam.